The Quiet Alienation of Outgrowing Your Life

 Looking back, I recognize that lonely period as one of the most important of my life.
 It was in that space between worlds—no longer fitting into my old life but not yet established in my new one—that I discovered my own strength, my own judgment, my own capacity to trust myself even when no one else understood.

 That loneliness wasn't a sign that I was making the wrong choice.
-It was evidence that I was making the right one for the wrong reasons everyone else could see, but for all the right reasons only I could feel.
+It was evidence that I was making the right one for all the reasons only I could feel.

 The professionals I work with now often fear this isolation, this period of not belonging anywhere.
 I tell them what I wish someone had told me: the loneliness of growth is temporary, but the regret of not growing lasts forever.